Esgrove/track-rename/README.md

   -r, --rename  Rename all audio files
   -s, --sort    Sort audio files by name
   -t, --tags    Only fix tags
+  -f, --force   Do not ask for confirmation
 ```

+See the [test data](./tests/test_data.py) for formatting examples.

 ## Tests